bagaski/next-bagaski-blog/README.md

-# next-bagaski
+# next-bagaski-blog
-A Blog with nextjs and netlify cms
+I am creating a basic blog with nextjs and netlify cms